learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 If you saw a newspaper and in big letters at the top it said "MANKIND WALKS ON MOON," you, a human, would have no problem recognizing it as a header.
 But in an HTML file, a browser couldn't know the same thing.
-That's one of the easons we "mark up" content in the HyperText Markup Language (HTML).
+That's one of the reasons we "mark up" content in the HyperText Markup Language (HTML).
 It lets us document the _purpose_ of the text.
 With HTML we can be more _expressive_ than with plain text.